Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/01/de-mystifying-linq.md

 }
 ```

 When you can’t go and change code because it belongs to someone else, like the base class library or a third party, we can use extension methods to extend the behaviour of the external code.
 Neat.
-Extension methods have to be written within a public, static, and non-generic class.
+Extension methods must be written within a public, static, and non-generic class.
 For example:

 ```csharp
 public static class EnumerableExtensions